BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 ::: warning

-`SystemBarsController` will automatically set `Window.setDecorFitsSystemWindows(false)` during initialization (on cutout display devices, `layoutInDisplayCutoutMode` will also be set to `LAYOUT_IN_DISPLAY_CUTOUT_MODE_SHORT_EDGES`), you just need to set `edgeToEdgeInsets` in `init` (the default setting), then your root view will have a window insets `padding` controlled by `safeDrawingIgnoringIme`,
+`SystemBarsController` will automatically set `Window.setDecorFitsSystemWindows(false)` during initialization (and also take over system bar contrast, the navigation bar divider color, and the default transparent system bar style), (on cutout display devices, `layoutInDisplayCutoutMode` will also be set to `LAYOUT_IN_DISPLAY_CUTOUT_MODE_SHORT_EDGES`), you just need to set `edgeToEdgeInsets` in `init` (the default setting), then your root view will have a window insets `padding` controlled by `safeDrawingIgnoringIme`,